-If you’re living and working in the UK, you’ll likely have noticed National Insurance contributions (NICs) coming out of your pay check.
+If you’re living and working in the UK, you’ll likely have noticed National Insurance contributions (NICs) coming out of your paycheck.

 But what are National Insurance payments?
 What do they pay for?
 And how do you apply for an NI number in the first place?

-Well, our brief guide to National Insurance is here to help.
+Our brief guide to National Insurance is here to help.